Professor Stuart Dunn

 - Digital approaches to landscape archaeology.
 Especially the landscapes of the Aegean and East Mediterranean, and landscape history of sites and monuments in Roman and pre-Roman Britain.
 I am especially interested in the affordances and limitations of digital mapping in expressing and understanding movement in such landscapes.

-I teach the history, theory and origins of the Internet and World Wide Web.
-This takes in network theory and the history of digital connectivity; and the theory and practice of spatial humanities, including introducing students to the basis of operational Geographical Information Systems (GIS).
+As well as the core topics of the Spatial Humanities, Stuart teaches the history, theory and origins of the Internet and World Wide Web, and topics in digital cultural heritage, introducing students to the basis of Geographical Information Systems (GIS).
 This takes in perspectives on gazetteers, neogeography, and the geographies of the Ancient World.
+He has taught as an external professor in Latvia, and on the PhD programme of the IMT School for Advanced Studies in Lucca, Italy.